University of Kentucky cheerleading squad: Hazing scandal

 In 2020, the University of Kentucky cheerleading team was involved in a hazing investigation which resulted in firing of the cheerleading staff members, Head coach Jomo Thompson was fired along with assistant cheerleading coaches Spenser Clan, Ben Head, and Kelsey LaCroix while longtime advisor T. Lynn Williamson retired.
 The scandal included hazing, public nudity and use of alcoholic drinks.
 In the aftermath, over 800 former Kentucky cheerleaders issued a statement in support of the coaches.

+Alumni

 Alumni reunion

 Every five years, there is a cheerleading reunion for anyone that has cheered on the University of Kentucky cheerleading team.
 Dale Baldwin, a cheerleading historian, has looked through yearbooks and roosters to locate and bring alumni together for these reunions.
 350 former cheerleaders were at the last reunion.